cloudControl/documentation/Add-on Documentation/Data Storage/MemCachier.md

 Support
 -------

-All Memcachier support and runtime issues should be submitted via one of the cloudControl Support channels](https://www.cloudcontrol.com/dev-center/support).
+All Memcachier support and runtime issues should be submitted via one of the dotCloud Support channels](https://www.cloudcontrol.com/dev-center/support).
 Any non-support related issues or product feedback is welcome via email at: [support@memcachier.com](mailto:support@memcachier.com)

 Any issues related to Memcachier service are reported at [Memcachier Status](http://status.memcachier.com/).